The old adage is true. Time indeed is gold.

 Days go by crazy fast thanks to our modern lifestyles and careers.
 Sometimes you can’t help but lose track of what day of the week it is!

 The best thing you can do to make every day count is to focus on self-awareness and self-care.

 That’s how I got into alternative therapies and started my business Revive As Wellness.

 I once found myself feeling depressed mentally and physically and the only thing that helped was exercise, healthy eating (self-care) and incorporating alternative therapy exercises such as meditative focus, breathing exercises as well as aromatherapy and reflexology.

-Aromatherapy above all made an impact on me because it sharpened my senses and showed me the benefits in renewing your focus on body and mind.
+Aromatherapy above all made an impact on me because it sharpened my senses and showed me the benefits of renewing your focus on body and mind.